 “Not any better,” said the bird-pilot.
 “If you pulled the chain, centripetal forces would shred the Wheel to pieces.”

-“Well, figure out how to fix it!”
-The Enemy Hurricane seemed to know the Wheel was busted, as it swiped tentacles with impunity.
+“Well, figure out how to fix it!” said Lucille.
+The Enemy Hurricane seemed to know the Wheel was busted as it swiped tentacles with impunity.
 Eisu and Fumiko evaded with the Galaxy Zephyr’s nimble wings.
 “Any time now!”

 Lucille pulled a monitor displaying the Galaxy Zephyr’s schematics.
 “Charlie, Daisuke, Eisu, Fumiko.
 One of your teams will control three wings instead of four.”